block-commons/cryptocommons/content/FOSS-for-CPR/development-funding/associated-services.md

 ---
 ![](/associated-services.jpg)

-As with other forms of FOSS, one way to fund development work is to sell some associated services.
+As with other forms of FOSS, one way to fund development work is through provision of services associated with the software.

 Blockstream is a company founded in 2014 by a group of Bitcoin developers with a [mission](https://blockstream.com/about/) to "build crypto-financial infrastructure based on Bitcoin".